League of Nations: Vilnius

-After the First World War, Poland and Lithuania both regained their independence but soon became immersed in territorial disputes.
-During the Polish–Soviet War, Lithuania signed the Moscow Peace Treaty with the Soviet Union that laid out Lithuania's frontiers.
-This agreement gave Lithuanians control of the city of Vilnius (Vilnius, Wilno), the old Lithuanian capital, but a city with a majority Polish population.
+After World War I, both Poland and Lithuania gained independence, however the two countries soon became immersed in territorial disputes.
+During the Polish–Soviet War, Lithuania signed the Moscow Peace Treaty with Soviet Russia that laid out Lithuania's frontiers.
+This agreement gave Lithuania control of the city of Vilnius (Vilnius, Wilno), the old Lithuanian capital, but a city with a majority Polish population.
 This heightened tension between Lithuania and Poland and led to fears that they would resume the Polish–Lithuanian War, and on 7 October 1920, the League negotiated the Suwałki Agreement establishing a cease-fire and a demarcation line between the two nations.
 On 9 October 1920, General Lucjan Żeligowski, commanding a Polish military force in contravention of the Suwałki Agreement, took the city and established the Republic of Central Lithuania.

-After a request for assistance from Lithuania, the League Council called for Poland's withdrawal from the area.
+After a request for assistance from Lithuania, the League of Nations Council called for Poland's withdrawal from the area.
 The Polish government indicated they would comply, but instead reinforced the city with more Polish troops.
 This prompted the League to decide that the future of Vilnius should be determined by its residents in a plebiscite and that the Polish forces should withdraw and be replaced by an international force organised by the League.
-The plan was met with resistance in Poland, Lithuania, and the Soviet Union, which opposed any international force in Lithuania.
+The plan was met with resistance in Poland, Lithuania, and the Soviet Russia, which opposed any international force in Lithuania.
 In March 1921, the League abandoned plans for the plebiscite.
-After unsuccessful proposals by Paul Hymans to create a federation between Poland and Lithuania, which was intended as a reincarnation of the former union which both Poland and Lithuania had once shared before losing its independence, Vilnius and the surrounding area was formally annexed by Poland in March 1922.
+After unsuccessful proposals by Paul Hymans to create a federation between Poland and Lithuania, which was intended as a reincarnation of the former Polish–Lithuanian Commonwealth which the two nations had shared before losing their independence, Vilnius and the surrounding area was formally annexed by Poland in March 1922.
 After Lithuania took over the Klaipėda Region, the Allied Conference set the frontier between Lithuania and Poland, leaving Vilnius within Poland, on 14 March 1923.
 Lithuanian authorities refused to accept the decision, and officially remained in a state of war with Poland until 1927.
 It was not until the 1938 Polish ultimatum that Lithuania restored diplomatic relations with Poland and thus de facto accepted the borders.